 Important Note – Microsoft has released an update KB2734608 for WSUS 3.0 SP2.
 This update lets servers that are running Windows Server Update Services (WSUS) 3.0 SP2 provide updates to computers that are running Windows 8 or Windows Server 2012.
-The update can be downloaded from here.

 This update fixes the following issues: